antocuni/misc/talks/bug-hunting/talk.rst

   - try to understand the mess of the source code

-  - put a breakpoint and observe what happens
+  - (optional: inspect in a debugger)

+  - fix&try

 |pause|